google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/type_classification_in_cjk/content.md

 ### FangSongti (仿宋体)

 FangSongti means “pseudo-Songti”.
-It is a style derived from Songti, but with slightly more movement than its precursor (subtle slant of horizontal strokes, sharper serifs and endings, stiffer curves), and is most often suited to classical editorial usage as of the last couple of decades.
+It’s a style derived from Songti, but with slightly more movement than its precursor (subtle slant of horizontal strokes, sharper serifs and endings, stiffer curves), and is most often suited to classical editorial usage as of the last couple of decades.

 <figure>